-What is Institutional Placement Programme (IPP)? – Complete Details
+What is Institutional Placement Programme (IPP)? – All Details

 Institutional Placement Programme (IPP): This is one of such methods available to Indian listed companies for the purpose of complying with minimum public shareholding requirements by raising additional share capital.
 In the light of a guideline that mandates the listed companies to raise their public shareholding to 25% by limiting the promoter’s shareholding to a maximum level of 75%, methods such as this have become inevitable to comply with the minimum public shareholding requirement.